top of page

 HISTORY & BUILDING

 The three-part, five story building that occupies 1515 to 1611 Guilford Avenue was constructed in 1898 to house the rapidly expanding industry of Crown Cork & Seal.
-Founded in 1892 by William Painter, creator of the modern beer bottle cap, Crown Cork & Seal needed a large space in the heart of Baltimore where it could easily bottle the local brews.
-The company took off, as Painter’s “crown cork” bottling method was much more efficient and successful than previous cork sealing methods.
+Founded in 1892 by William Painter, creator of the modern beer bottle cap, Crown Cork & Seal needed a large space in the heart of Baltimore where it could easily bottle the local libations.
+The company took off, as Painter’s “crown cork” technology was much more efficient and successful than previous cork sealing methods.
 In 1904, Crown Cork & Seal opened its first branch plant in Highlandtown, another neighborhood in Baltimore.
 The new plant took over crown cork manufacturing, while the Guilford location manufactured bottling machines and equipment.
 The company merged with the New Process Cork Company in 1927, which sparked an expansion of facilities and increased production.
-As of 1980, the company employed over 5,000 people in Baltimore at different plants, but the original location was taken over by various light manufacturing firms.
+As of 1980, the company employed over 5,000 people in Baltimore at different plants.

 HISTORICAL BREWING & GERMAN INFLUENCE